qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/defining_properties.rst

       }
     }

 This example demonstrates how to handle numeric values which only accept a given range of numbers (here 0 ..
 100).
-The possibilities for custom checks are only limited by the developer's fantasy. ;-)
+The possibilities for custom checks are only limited by the developer's imagination. ;-)

 .. _pages/defining_properties#alternative_solution: